jdblischak/smk-simple-slurm/README.md

 ## Quick start

-1. Download the configuration file `config.yaml` to your Snakemake project.
-It has to be in a subdirectory, e.g. `simple`.
+1. Download the configuration file [`config.yaml`](simple/config.yaml) to your Snakemake project.
+It has to be in a subdirectory, e.g. `simple/`

 1. Open it in your favorite text editor and replace all the placeholders surrounded in angle brackets (`<>`) with the options you use to submit jobs